 Wellington plays an important role in New Zealand's network of cities and regions as the capital city of New Zealand.
-Wellington is host to the head offices of most of the country's government departments and agencies and, of course, New Zealand's Parliament.
+Wellington is host to the head offices of most of the country's government departments and agencies and, of course, New Zealand's parliament.
 It is where national social, economic and cultural policy is developed and influenced.
 The shape of Wellington's local economy, and many of the connections the city has with other parts of the country, will continue to flow from Wellington's position as New Zealand's capital city.

-Wellington is home to the largest concentration of 'knowledge workers' - working in occupations that require degree-level skills or higher - in the country.
-They provide a pool of specialised expertise that can be accessed by other parts of the country (and internationally) in the development of products, services and ideas.
+Wellington has a wealth of highly-skilled, specialised expertise that can be accessed by other parts of the country (and internationally) in the development of products, services and ideas.
 Wellington's success in the screen industry provides a stand-out example of how Wellington-based workers can contribute specialist skills to a wider workforce through connections to other cities.